mjkrause/howto/useful_bash_cmds.md

 ```bash
 git diff feature/my-branch my-original-branch
 ```
 to see the difference between the two branches.
+Only make sure that before you start working on the actual branch to reset to the state of the remote, and to delete the test branch.

 #### How to save the day when things went wrong...
 You can save the day in multiple stages.
 After issueing the `git rebase -i HEAD~<some number>` and you think you made a mistake you can delete the content of the file, save it, and close the editor.
 That should output `Nothing to do` in the terminal.